-- 1) You will get some initial user input to set up the map of the kitchen: the location of the refrigerator (where you will start) and the location of the stove (for later) and the location of the fryer (where the fire has started from something being too cooked!) - 2) You will update the map with these details - 3) You will keep getting user input using 'wasd' keys to move up/down/left/right you will keep going until you find this fire! - 4) You will also take some more user input once you decide to get an oven into this kitchen so you can hopefully cook things more gently and with no fires

-- 5) You will allow yourself a break and to give up finding this fire (after all, you still need to get through your assignment!) by pressing CTRL+D - 6) When you get to a stove, you realise you can start multiple fires everywhere!
+- 1) You will get some initial user input to set up the map of the place: with churro locations, wall locations and initial player location - 2) You will update the map with these details - 3) You will keep getting user input using 'wasd' keys to move up/down/left/right you will keep going until you find a churro!
+Once you find a churro, you will collect this churro, your task is to collect all the churros on the board 5) You will allow yourself a break and to give up finding churros (after all, you still need to get through your assignment without a sugar crash!) by pressing CTRL+D